V838 Monocerotis is a red variable star also known as Nova Monocerotis 2002, located in the constellation Monoceros.

 The star lies at a distance of around 20,000 light years from Earth.
 It became famous in 2002, when it had a major outburst and briefly became one of the largest stars known and one of the most luminous stars in the Milky Way, with a luminosity about 600,000 times that of the Sun.

-A supernova occurs either if a white dwarf explodes after accumulating too much fuel from a companion or if a star runs out of fuel at its core, collapses into a dense object, and then explodes outward.
+A supernova, on the other hand, occurs either if a white dwarf explodes after accumulating too much fuel from a companion or if a star runs out of fuel at its core, collapses into a dense object, and then explodes outward.

 While the Hubble images of V838 Monocerotis appear to show an expanding spherical shell of ejected material, they are really formed by the illumination of an ever-expanding ellipsoid.
 The light that travels directly from the star arrives to the observer first.
 If, however, the star is surrounded by clouds of dust and interstellar material, some light is reflected from the clouds and takes longer to arrive, effectively creating a sight of expanding rings of light around the star.
 The light is reflecting interstellar dust that is mostly behind the star as observed from Earth, not in front of it.